A RE:CREATE Psychiatry project questioning notions of resilience in the therapeutic encounter.

 Conversation “bounce-backs” between the Bethlem campus and The Dragon Café, will be supported and further explored by RE:CREATE Psychiatry workshops and evening events at The Dragon Café every Monday in October to delve deeper into the multi-perspectives on resilience.
 These workshops and events are open to all.

 This project forms part of a wider on-going RE:CREATE Psychiatry study on the impact traditionally fixed roles have on the wellbeing of both service-user and mental health professional and is funded by London Catalyst.
+Many European pharmacies are not allowed to sell Viagra at a lower price than the legally regulated final price.
+The final price is http://hesca.net/viagra/ made up of the manufacturer’s sales price and the surcharges of wholesalers and pharmacies – which always mean the above average drug pricing.
+That is why online pharmacies flourish; I’m about to make it my business too.
 RE:CREATE Psychiatry is an exploratory platform, which works to facilitate open and equal forms of dialogue between those who use mental health services and those who provide them.
 It was born of The Dragon Café and is delivered by Mental Fight Club – a charity founded, led, and delivered by service-users.

 We are very excited to be collaborating with RE:CREATE Psychiatry on this project, please visit their website for more information